I tried my best to get through everyday activities after my husband left my daughter and me.

 - reducing cortisol in the body

-Not only does smiling improve our health, it also makes us more attractive.
-This is just one more of the many benefits of smiling.
+Not only does smiling improve our health, help diffuse stressful situations, and change negative emotions to positive emotions, but it also makes us more attractive.

 How smiling affects those around you